Building on ACCT 3201: Intermediate Financial Accounting 1, students learn to prepare

 - Prepare income tax journal entries.

-- Calculate pension amounts, and complete a pension worksheet and journal entries.
+- Complete a pension worksheet and journal entries.

 - Account for various types of leases, including complex calculations.